Skip to main content

 Who is offered hip replacement surgery

 A hip replacement is major surgery.
-Your GP will usually recommend it if other treatments haven't helped to reduce pain or improve mobility.
+Your GP will usually recommend it if other treatments have not helped to reduce your pain or improve your mobility.

 You may be offered hip replacement surgery if: